gruntjs/grunt-docs/Configuring-tasks.md

 Task configuration happens inside a Gruntfile.
 If you don't know what a Gruntfile is, see the [[Getting Started]] guide and the [[Sample Gruntfile]].

-## Multi tasks
+## Which tasks support these options?
 Because most grunt tasks take optional parameters and operate on sets of files, a few conventions have been established to facilitate task configuration.
 "Multi tasks" registered using the [grunt.registerMultiTask](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-registerMultiTask) method should follow these conventions.

-Most tasks will be multi tasks; if in doubt, see the task or plugin documentation.
+Most tasks will be multi tasks, in which case these configuration rules should apply.
+It's possible that a task will be written to work in a fundamentally different way, in that case please see the task or plugin documentation.

-### Task configuration
+## Task configuration
 When a multi task is run, grunt looks for a task-named property in the config object passed to the [grunt.initConfig](https://github.com/gruntjs/grunt/wiki/grunt#wiki-grunt-initConfig) method.
 In the following example, configuration is specified for both a `concat` and `uglify` task.

 ```js